PlayStation Official Magazine – UK: Target demographic

-In the beginning OPS2 was designed for the early adopter – encompassing hardcore gamers and previous readers crossing over from the original Official UK PlayStation Magazine.
-This ran from issue 1 (December 2000) to 25 (October 2002).
-Starting from issue 26, the magazine was set the task of attracting a more mass market, mainstream audience.
-This included a full redesign.
-From issue 34, OPS2 changed again – however this time retaining its recent redesign.
-In a drastic attempt to attract a more young male demographic – similar to that of the independent PlayStation magazines of the '90s – the publication decided to “review“ readers girlfriends and their mothers and increased the number of scantily-clad women, even to the point of including bare breasts.
+In the beginning, OPS2 was designed for the early adopter, encompassing hardcore gamers and previous readers crossing over from the original Official UK PlayStation Magazine.; this ran from issue 1 (December 2000) to 25 (October 2002).
+Starting from issue 26, the magazine was set the task of attracting a more mass market, mainstream audience, including a full redesign.
+From issue 34, OPS2 changed again, this time retaining its recent redesign.
+In a drastic attempt to attract a more young male demographic — similar to that of the independent PlayStation magazines of the '90s — the publication decided to "review" readers' girlfriends and their mothers and increased the number of scantily-clad women, even to the point of including bare breasts.
 It received a mixed response from readers, and failed to considerably increase the readership.
 In turn, the magazine featured another redesign from issue 42.
 OPS2 would retain this middle ground for the next three years, neither employing an overly male nor hardcore adult gamer stance.
-In the final year, as the PlayStation 2 entered a more family-friendly stage, OPS2 changed once more; this time for its final time.
-Starting from issue 90 the magazine would focus on new PS2 owners and the younger gamer.
+In the final year, as the PlayStation 2 entered a more family-friendly stage, OPS2 changed once more, this time for its final time.
+Starting from issue 90, the magazine would focus on new PS2 owners and the younger gamer.